TexZK/hexrec/pyinstaller/README.rst

 PyInstaller scripts
 *******************

-This folder contains a wrapper script to generate self-containd executables with PyInstaller.
+This folder contains wrapper scripts to generate self-contained executables with PyInstaller.